 After concluding his studies in Philosophy and Sociology in Oslo, he moved to Berlin and started his studies in Film Directing at the German Film and Television Academy Berlin (dffb), considered one of the top 15 film schools worldwide.
 While constantly improving his skills in all areas of photography, he shot his feature-length documentary “Anna Pavlova lives in Berlin”, which received 6 awards, including best cinematography, and was shown in several film festivals in 25 different countries.
 In 2014, he founded the production company Haikai Films, which more recently gave birth to Haikai Photo, entirely dedicated to photography.

-Since 2015 he lives, photographs and films in Lisbon, Portugal.
 He speaks fluently Portuguese, Spanish, French, English, Norwegian and German.

 Passionate about photography since she was a child, Flora Lahuerta has studied Geography and Urban History, registered and interpreted landscapes, decoded old maps, organized exhibitions, published articles, flirted with journalism and ended up in the cinema field, just to be closer to the world of image creation.
 She has worked with awarded film directors in Brazil, researching images, locations and characters, and also producing films that were screened in festivals like Berlinale, Clérmont-Ferrand, Rotterdam Film Festival, Indie Lisboa and Rio Film Festival.